Oh little wildcat baby,

 That night we were covered in smears of his powerful words all over us.

-Poetry on my elbows, words on his lips, ink in my heart.
+Poetry on my elbows, words on his lips, ink sinks in.

 I’ve been thinking about what super powers I want.
 I’ve got it down to three ~ so I guess I need a genie, rather than a magic spider.